gvwilson/sensibleadventures/nardica/nardica.md

 She sighed.
-She would like nothing better than to close her eyes for a moment, or maybe a couple of hours, but the forestay cable *did* need mending, and she would bet her slightly-too-small boots that her uncle had left the engine in pieces for her to put back together.
+She would like nothing better than to close her eyes for a moment, or maybe a couple of hours, but the backstay cable *did* need mending, and she would bet her slightly-too-small boots that her uncle had left the engine in pieces for her to put back together.
 She patted her coat to check that the mended reciprocating rod was still in her pocket